canonical/real-time-ubuntu-docs/docs/how-to/measure-maximum-latency.rst

 ..
 RAM: 64GB
 ..
 OS: Ubuntu 22.04.4 LTS
 ..
 Kernel: 6.5.0-21-generic #21~22.04.1-Ubuntu SMP PREEMPT_DYNAMIC Fri Feb  9 13:32:52 UTC 2 x86_64 GNU/Linux

+..
+Latter the results will be unified and tested in only one machine